-There’s a reason for each season and around here we are quickly approaching the Winter solstice.
-But what is winter solstice and what are the winter solstice traditions?
+There’s a reason for each season, and around here, we are quickly approaching the Winter solstice, the longest night of the year.
+But what is the winter solstice, and what are the winter solstice traditions or rituals?
 Below you will find lots of great kid-friendly winter solstice activities and winter solstice crafts to celebrate the day.
-The darkest day of the year brings about wonderful winter activities for everyone to share together, at home or in the classroom.
+The darkest day of the year brings about wonderful winter activities for everyone to share at home or in the classroom.

 WINTER SOLSTICE ACTIVITIES FOR KIDS

 To truly celebrate the winter solstice, you need to understand what is called the winter solstice and how the seasons work.

 Remember we talked about a reason for the season?
 Well, the tilt of the Earth and its relation to the sun as it spins around is what creates our seasons.
 When the northern hemisphere approaches winter solstice days, it tilts away from the sun.
 At this time, the South Pole is enjoying the rays, and the southern hemisphere is enjoying the summer solstice instead.
 There are only two times a year when one of the earth’s poles is at its maximum tilt.
 There you have the summer and winter solstices.

 On December 21st, here in the northern hemisphere, we experience the shortest day and, inevitably, the darkest day of the year.
 This is called the winter solstice.
 After the winter solstice, we get back our sunlight little by little until we reach the summer solstice when the North Pole is feeling the sun’s rays.

 WHAT ARE SOME TRADITIONS OF WINTER SOLSTICE?

 This goes ages and ages back, but one of the main reasons for the winter solstice celebration is to celebrate what will be the return of light after the darkest day.
 Now I think that’s something to celebrate too!